-Picture 10.3 Street trees provide a sense of relief from the surrounding which is unsympathetic to the period character and proportions.
+Picture 10.3 Street trees provide a sense of relief from the surrounding urban streets

+10.10 Although many landmarks remain in place, Balham suffered substantial damage during the World War II, with the loss of Royal Duchess Palace theatre, and extensive losses to the Victorian terraces around the High Road, Caistor Road and the area around the station.
+As a result, there is a high incidence of post-war infill development, some of which is unsympathetic to the period character and proportions.
 There is also evidence of gradual deterioration of the built form towards Tooting Bec underground station, where improved maintenance is needed.
 Some of these buildings create a poor welcome into the town centre, which highlights a need for a more defined gateway to the centre at its southern end.
 The area also suffers from the lack of street trees, which perceptually add to the feeling of noise and pollution.
 Where street trees do exist, such as the two mature trees in front of the row of shops north of Caistor Road, these are valuable in providing a sense of relief from the heavy traffic and hard streetscape.